Dr Robin George Andrews

 Hello!
 I'm the doctor.
 No, not that one.

 Robin is perpetually curious and often ridiculous.
 He’s a doctor of experimental volcanology (blew stuff up for science) an award-winning, full-time, freelance science journalist (rearranges letters for money), an author (he’s written a best-selling popsci book on terrestrial and extraterrestrial volcanoes, and he’s writing another non-fiction book right now on how to save the world from asteroid strikes), a part-time award-winning photographer (takes photographs that aren’t awful), a scientific consultant (tells people how to do science right), an occasional lecturer (rearranges letters and says them aloud for money), a public speaker (rearranges letters and says them aloud, sometimes for free), and a frequent explain-how-volcanoes-work TV guest (gesticulates wildly on live television).
-His work has appeared in The New York Times, The Atlantic, National Geographic, Scientific American, Quanta Magazine, The Washington Post, Vox, Nature, Science Magazine, Earther, Gizmodo, Forbes, The Verge, New Scientist, Supercluster, Discover Magazine, Popular Science, Popular Mechanics, WIRED, CNN, the Guardian, the Observer, The Times, The Daily Beast, and elsewhere.
+His work has appeared in The New York Times, The Atlantic, National Geographic, Scientific American, Quanta Magazine, The Washington Post, Vox, Nature, Science Magazine, Earther, Gizmodo, Forbes, The Verge, New Scientist, Supercluster, Discover Magazine, MIT Tech Review, Popular Science, Popular Mechanics, WIRED, CNN, the Guardian, the Observer, The Times, The Daily Beast, and elsewhere.
 He also has a column over at Atlas Obscura—Good News from Planet Earth—which tells tales that make your day just that little bit brighter.

-He’s enjoyed all his assignments, but he’s especially pleased that three of his stories made the front page of The New York Times – with two of these and one other making the cover of the Science Times section – and that his very first story for The Washington Post went straight to the front page.
+He’s enjoyed all his assignments, but he’s especially pleased that four of his stories made the front page of The New York Times – with two of these and one other making the cover of the Science Times section – and that his very first story for The Washington Post went straight to the front page.
 Another tale was made Scientific American’s cover story and another made the cover of New Scientist.
 Although all that might pale in comparison to his National Geographic story on an unsolved “murder” mystery—because that one went viral and got turned into TikToks, which was adorable.
 Oh, and two of his pieces – this one and this one – were listed as notable essays in the 2021 and 2022 editions of the Best American Science and Nature Writing, which was lovely.
 He’s also appeared multiple times on Science Shortform’s best science journalism roundups, both as Honorable Mentions and Top Picks.
 And an article he wrote for The Atlantic, one that explored the psychological dilemma experienced by scientists watching a spectacular but dangerous eruption, was immortalized in academia when his term for this phenomenon—the “volcanologist’s paradox”—was quoted and repeatedly cited in a 2022 Nature paper.

 He’s also the author of the critically acclaimed and best-selling popular science book SUPER VOLCANOES: WHAT THEY REVEAL ABOUT EARTH AND THE WORLDS BEYOND — and it’s about (you guessed it) volcanoes.
 Many see volcanoes as little more than unpredictable magmatic killers.
 But for the most part, they are fantastical masterworks of molten rock capable of near-magical acts.
 And as they put on a pyrotechnical performance, they reveal secrets about the planets to which they belong.
 In other words, volcanoes aren’t frightening; they’re breathtaking, bizarre, and bonkers.
 They are citadels built by frozen lava that provide revelation after revelation about the Stygian depths and the strange surfaces of worlds near and far, including the only home we’ve ever known.
 (To his great relief, everyone seemed to really enjoy the book; one review, in the Wall Street Journal, described Robin’s writing style as “quasimagical”, which he was thrilled about.)